Operation Barrel Roll: Beginning of the end

 The nature of the conflict in the northeast changed radically in mid-September 1969, when the communists were reinforced by the remaining two regiments of the 312th Division (the 165th and 209th), the refitted 316th Division, the 866th PAVN Infantry Regiment], the 16th PAVN Artillery Regiment, a tank company, six sapper and engineer battalions and ten Pathet Lao battalions.
-On 11 February 1970, these units launched Campaign 139, and by the 20th the Plain of Jars had been taken.
+On 11 February 1970, these units launched Operation 139, and by the 20th the Plain of Jars had been taken.
 Royal Lao forces withdrew to Muang Soui and five days later they abandoned Xieng Khouang.
 On 18 March Xam Thong fell and Vang Pao's stronghold at Long Tieng was threatened.
 As a stopgap, Washington approved Operation Goodlook, the first usage of Boeing B-52 Stratofortress bombers in northern Laos.
 During the first mission on 18 February 36 bombers delivered 1,078 tons of bombs.
 On 25 April the battered communist forces fell back, but the 316th PAVN Division and the 866th PAVN Infantry Regiment remained behind to assist the Pathet Lao.

 A CIA study concluded during the year that "About the most positive thing that can be said about Laos is that it still exists as a non-communist state."
-Souvannah Phouma was then 69 years old, visibly losing his vigour, and he had no apparent successor.
+Souvanna was then 69 years old, visibly losing his vigour, and he had no apparent successor.
 The see-saw, seasonal conflict dragged on, but at the end of each cycle, the balance was somewhat more favorable to PAVN and the Pathet Lao.

 Due to the withdrawal of U.S. forces under the policy of Vietnamization, from 1 November 1968 until 23 February 1973, Barrel Roll competed for a share of diminishing U.S. tactical air assets.
 In December 1968, approximately 700 American strike aircraft had been available in-theater.
 By the spring of 1972, that number had fallen to 313.
 On 18 July, the Nakhon Phanom-based 22nd Special Operations Squadron was disbanded.
 Its sister squadron, the 602nd Special Operations Squadron, closed out on 20 December, leaving only the 1st Special Operations Squadron at Nakhon Phanom to support Royal Laotian ground operations.
 The RLAF attempted to make up for the diminishing number of American sorties.
 During 1968 the Laotians flew 10,000 strike sorties.
 During 1970 through 1972 that number increased to over 30,000 in each year.

 Under the existing command and control arrangement between the CIA, the AIRA, and the Seventh Air Force, the Air Force wielded little actual control over air support.
 In order to increase its dominance, a reduction in the role of the Raven FACS was called for.
-Instead, greater use was to be made of Nail FACs from Nakhon Phanom's 23rd Tactical Air Support Squadron which had recently begun transitioning to OV-10 Bronco aircraft.
+Instead, greater use was to be made of Nail FACs from Nakhon Phanom's 23rd Tactical Air Support Squadron which had recently begun transitioning to OV-10 aircraft.
 In the end, the Nails made increasing appearances over Military Region 2, but they never seriously encroached on the role of the Ravens.